 There are currently 1,650 Cabin Crew, representing over 100 nationalities working for flydubai.
-The latest recruitment round ended in June and it was even harder than in 2016.
-The recruitment team has introduced a multi-layered process with plenty of assessments and tests to get through.
+The latest recruitment round ended in June 2017 and it was even harder than the year before.
+The recruitment team has introduced a multi-layered process with plenty of assessments and tests to get through and we expect this to continue in 2018.

 If you don’t know much about flydubai, here’s a quick rundown: flydubai is marketed as a low-cost airline and has a different route network compared to its big sister, Emirates.
 In fact, flydubai has opened up 62 destinations that didn’t already have direct links with Dubai.
 The airline has a particularly strong presence in the Middle East, Eastern Europe and Russia.

-flydubai currently serves over 90 destinations in 44 countries and uses a fleet of 58 Boeing 737 aircraft.
+flydubai currently serves over 95 destinations in 44 countries, using a fleet of 61 Boeing 737 aircraft.
 It operates from both Dubai International Airport and Dubai World Central Airport and is entirely owned by the government of Dubai.
-Oh, and one day it might even merge with Emirates – at least, that’s the idea being considered by senior executives in the UAE.
+In October 2017, flydubai announced a major partnership with sister airline, Emirates which will see the two carriers codeshare and cooperate in many areas.

 Check out the following step-by-step guide to find out more about the updated flydubai Cabin Crew recruitment process.